Kphad20/Leaflet-Challenge/README.md

 Include popups that provide additional information about the earthquake when a marker is clicked.

 Create a legend that will provide context for the map data.

-### Level 2: More Data (Bonus)
-Plot a second data set on the map to illustrate the relationship between tectonic plates and seismic activity.
-Pull in a second data set and visualize it alongside the original set of data.
-Data on tectonic plates can be found at https://github.com/fraxen/tectonicplates.
-In this step we are going to..

-Plot a second data set on our map.

-Add a number of base maps to choose from as well as separate out our two different data sets into overlays that can be turned on and off independently.

-Add layer controls to our map.